Vincent Tchenguiz: Career

 He was an investor in the controversial company SCL Group, known for the Facebook–Cambridge Analytica data scandal involving its subsidiary Cambridge Analytica.

 Donations

 Tchenguiz is known as a major donor to the Conservative Party (UK).

 Personal life

 Tchenguiz resides in Mayfair, London, with additional homes in St Tropez and Cape Town.
 He maintains a 130-foot Mangusta motor yacht on the French Riviera named Veni Vidi Vici, Latin for "I came, I saw, I conquered."
 The Guardians Robert Booth reported on 17 January 2018 that Tchenguiz purchased a new 165-foot motor yacht, the Da Vinci, in 2017.
-The same article, headlined "Residents of tower with Grenfell-style cladding told they must foot £2m bill" reported that Tchenquiz had agreed to replace hazardous flammable cladding on his Citiscape complex in Croydon, as soon as its low-income residents pay him £31,300 per flat in advance to cover the cost.
-(See Talk page; this last item may require updates and a new section of its own.)
+The same article, headlined "Residents of the tower with Grenfell-style cladding told they must foot £2m bill", reported that Tchenguiz had agreed to replace hazardous flammable cladding on his Citiscape complex in Croydon, as soon as its low-income residents pay him £31,300 per flat in advance to cover the cost.